 What’s great about these meals is the sauce.
 So many Japanese sauces are packed with flavor, but not packed with salt.
 They’re very balanced and you can taste every component.

-JSL Foods sent us three packages of Udon noodles as part of the JSL Foods Blogger Challenge, and it was up to us to create a recipe with them.
+So, when I heard about the JSL Foods Blogger Challenge, I was so excited.
+JSL Foods sent us three packages of Udon noodles and it was up to us to create a recipe with them.
 Of course, I decided to make a yaki one.
-I made Yaki-Udon (which you can also call Udon Stir Fry) with one of the best tasting sauces I’ve ever had.
+I made Yaki–Udon (which you can also call Udon Stir Fry) with one of the best tasting sauces I’ve ever had.
 This recipe is definitely in our rotation of meals to serve to impress guests.

 What You’ll Need: